pratik-gc/SocialMediaProjectTemplate/README.md

 # SocialMediaProjectTemplate
-A Sample project for Entity Relationships
+A Sample project for Entity Relationships.
 This is a template project for OneToOne, OneToMany, ManyToOne & ManyToMany entity relationships.